jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="mt-4 flex justify-center gap-x-4" >🔗 <a>https://github.com/LegendApp/legend-music</a></div>

 <!--
+And then I made a music app to try to save my battery life.
 We can open multiple windows (ooooh) because it's not a webview.
-We can even use the platform native drag/drop behavior to drag between windows.
+We can even drag and drop between windows.
 Ooooh.

 Clearly not many of you have used Electron because this should be blowing your minds.
 -->